MCunha17/generator-readme/README.md

 * [Questions](#questions)

 ## Installation
-Run 'npm install.'
+Run 'npm install'.

 ## Usage
 Run 'node index.js'.

 ## Contributing
-Fork the repo and submit a pull request.
+Fork the Repo and submit a pull request.

 ## Tests
 Currently there are no tests but contributions are welcome.